yulondawyatt/unit-fundamentals/higher-order-native-array-methods/readme.md

 Higher-order functions have some functionality that can be combined with your custom functionality.

-A common use case is with arrays.
+A common use-case is with arrays.
 You often want to loop over an array, and _do something_.
 You may wish to filter your array for values that are always above 0.
 You may want to check if every array item contains a specific value, or you may want to create a new array that has transformed an old array in some way.

 You can, of course, create your versions of these higher-order functions.
 But it is typically faster and easier to use what JavaScript has provided for you.